Fair Division with Bounded Sharing: Binary and Non-Degenerate Valuations: Truthful Fair Division

 \subsection{Consensus allocation mechanism}

-\citet{Mossel2010Truthful} present a truthful randomized mechanism which uses a \emph{consensus allocation}.
-An allocation $\mathbf{z}$ is called a \emph{consensus allocation} if for every two agents $i,j\in[n]$: $u_i(\mathbf{z}_j)=V_i/n$, where $V_i=\sum_{o\in [m]} v_{i,o}$.
+\citet{Mossel2010Truthful} presents a truthful randomized mechanism that uses a consensus allocation.
 Given a consensus allocation $\mathbf{z}$, a permutation $\pi$ over $[n]$ is selected uniformly at random, and the bundle $\mathbf{z}_{\pi(i)}$ is allocated to agent $i$.
 Thus, the expected utility of any agent $i$, whether truthful or not, is $V_i/n$, so the agent cannot gain by false reporting.
 Moreover, a truthful agent gets a utility of exactly $V_i/n$ with certainty, while a non-truthful agent might get more or less than $V_i/n$.
 So for a risk-averse agent, truthfulness is a strictly dominant strategy.

-At first glance, consensus allocation requires to share all $m$ goods.
-However, when $n\ll m$ we can do substantially better.

-\begin{theorem} In any instance with $n$ agents, there exists a consensus allocation with at most $n(n-1)$ sharings.
-The $n(n-1)$ is tight even for shared objects. \end{theorem}